There are four options for IP cameras to connect with Teleport.

 Teleport must connect to your camera externally from the Internet, so the 'myPublicCameraIP' part must be an public IP address or host name Anything that starts with 192.168 will not work!
 The local network you're on now has an external IP of 188.8.131.52, if the camera is on the same network, it will also have this IP address.
 You can also get your external IP address here and read more about them here.

-Forward port 554 as well to use live video streaming or video clip features.
+For video or for high frequency image capture (1-10 seconds per image), forward port 554 on the camera to for example port 9554 on the router.
+This will enable video streaming or video clip features and can be used for image capture as well.
 Some cameras do not have port 80 jpeg image access, for these cameras rtsp port 554 will be required to capture images.
+To test the port forwarding configuration outside of Teleport, you would use an app like VLC.

 Step 2: Getting the camera image url